Improve the Recruiting and Hiring of Military Veterans

 For Mary Kennedy Thompson, it was overwhelming.
-“I had a lot of skills to bring to the table, but in that moment, none of it seemed to translate,” said Kennedy Thompson, CFE and COO of Neighborly, formerly the Dwyer Group, during a session on corporate culture and veterans at the annual IFA Convention.
+“I had a lot of skills to bring to the table, but in that moment, none of it seemed to translate,” said Kennedy Thompson, CFE and COO of Neighborly.

 It’s not that the skills didn’t translate but, rather, the skills were lost in translation.

 This is not an isolated incident.
-Each year, about 250,000 military personnel make the transition to civilian life, and almost 160,000* enter the labor force.
+Each year, about 200,000 military personnel make the transition to civilian life*, with more than 100,000 entering the labor force.
 One thing many business owners think of is “How can I be of service to those who served?” but that thought usually extends only to the point of hiring military veterans.